-

 Please describe the insider trading regulations and describe what a public company would generally do to prevent any violation of such regulations.

-It is important for public companies to establish sufficient internal procedures for trading.
-Such procedures are usually directed at the PDMRs of the company, and it is important to clarify the personal responsibilities of the PDMR, including the requirement to inform relevant closely associated persons of the PDMR that they also must adhere to certain requirements for trading.
+It is important for listed companies to establish sufficient internal procedures for trading.
+Such procedures are usually directed at the PDMRs of the company, and it is important to clarify the personal responsibilities of the PDMR, including the requirement to inform closely associated persons of the PDMR that they also must adhere to certain requirements for trading.

 -